w3c/wai-quick-start/_tips/writing.fr.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after "#".
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "Écrire pour l'accessibilité Web – Conseils pour démarrer"
+title: "Écrire pour l’accessibilité Web – Conseils pour démarrer"
-title_html: "Écrire pour l'accessibilité Web"
+title_html: "Écrire pour l’accessibilité Web"
-nav_title: Conseils pour l'écriture
+nav_title: Conseils pour l’écriture
 lang: fr  # Change "en" to the translated-language shortcode
 last_updated: 2023-10-10  # Put the date of this translation YYYY-MM-DD (with month in the middle)